livprojects/MagicEightBall/README.md

 In progress :
 - Rules to check if question input is empty / there's no question mark
 - Responsive (needs a breakpoint at 1200px)

+You can see the result at : https://codepen.io/livprojects/full/abNjeqe